An innovative program for physicians and healthcare professionals who want to lead the way in medical education.

 • Leadership: Develop leadership capabilities critical to educational innovation and program management.
 Topics include emotional intelligence, influence and motivation, group dynamics, organizational culture, and leading change in complex systems.

-• Virtual Coaching Clinics: Each block includes three to four small group virtual coaching clinics, designed to strengthen students’ online teaching and collaborative learning abilities.
+• Virtual Coaching Clinics: Each block includes three to four small group virtual coaching clinics, designed to reinforce key concepts from the teaching sessions and help students complete their block assignments.
 Led by expert coaches, these clinics provide targeted support for applying course content, completing assignments, and enhancing instructional practice in digital environments.

 For information on courses and requirements, visit the Medical Education, M.S.Ed. program in the University Catalog.